Commune of Itaba

 The commune Itaba is one of 11 municipalities in the province of Gitega, Burundi.
-It is surrounded in the north by the town Gitega, to the south by Rutana Province, to the west by the municipalities Bukirasazi and Makebuko, to the east by Rutana and Ruyigi provinces.
+It is surrounded in the north by the town of Gitega, to the south by Rutana Province, to the west by the municipalities Bukirasazi and Makebuko, and to the east also by Rutana Province, as well as Ruyigi Province.
 It covers an area of 170 km2, equal tp 8.6% of the entire province of Gitega (1978.96 km2) and 0.6% of the whole country (27,834 km2).

 Climate

-The climate is tropical and is moderated by altitude.
+The climate is tropical, and is moderated by altitude.
 Under normal conditions, the dry season is from three to four months from June to September.
 In general, the climate is mild with regular and abundant rainfall.
 The annual average temperature is 19.7 °C (average maximum 25.5 °C, minimum average 13.8 °C).
 Generally, temperatures do not experience significant changes in year.